steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-loaders.md

 * **AWS Batch:** The Journal Loader is executed as a batch job using AWS Batch.
 The Journal Loader batch job retrieves, processes, and uploads journal data to the PASS system.
-* **EC2:** The batch job is executed in a specific Fargate-based compute environment within AWS.
+* **ECS:** The batch job is executed in ECS Fargate within AWS.
 The environment is deployed in the `jhupass-vpc` VPC.
 * **EventBridge:** AWS EventBridge is used to schedule the execution of the Journal Loader job.

 ## Grant Data Loader

 * **AWS Batch:** The Grant Loader is executed as a batch job using AWS Batch.
-The Grant Loader batch job pulls grant data from the COEUS/FIBI grant management databases that is used by Johns Hopkins University.
+The Grant Loader batch job pulls grant data from the JHU grant management databases that is used by Johns Hopkins University.
-* **EC2:** The batch job is executed in a specific Fargate-based compute environment within AWS.
+* **ECS:** The batch job is executed in ECS Fargate within AWS.
 The environment is deployed in the `jhupass-vpc` VPC.
 * **S3:** The configuration of the Grant Loader is persisted in S3 buckets.
 The policy information `policy.properties` and `grant_update_timestamps` are stored in a S3 bucket.